 Edoxaban is an oral, once-daily, direct factor Xa (pronounced "Ten A") inhibitor.
-Factor Xa is one of the key components in the coagulation cascade responsible for blood clotting.
-Inhibition of factor Xa reduces thrombin generation, prolongs clotting time and reduces the risk of thrombus formation.
+Factor Xa is one of the key components responsible for blood clotting, so inhibiting this factor reduces thrombin generation, prolongs clotting time, and reduces the risk of thrombus formation.
+Edoxaban is currently marketed by Daiichi Sankyo and its partners in more than 20 countries around the world.